MyriamFentanes/camel-cxf-proxy-apicast/README.txt

 You will need to compile this example first: mvn compile

-To run the example type:
+To run the example in standalone mode type: mvn camel:run
-  mvn camel:run

 The proxied webservice is located at